addymwenda12/alx-low_level_programming/0x09-static_libraries/README.md

 [1.
 Without libraries what have we?
 We have no past and no future](create_static_lib.sh)

-Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory